pterodactyl/documentation/tutorials/mysql_setup.md

 FLUSH PRIVILEGES;
 ```
 :::tip
-The following is to add a database managed by the panel for it's game servers
+The following is to add a database managed by the panel for its game servers
 :::
 ## Adding Database to Pterodactyl Panel
 In this guide we assume you have successfully installed the panel using the specified MariaDB as your database and it is on the `0.7.15` version.